-An award winning actor on stage, film and television for over 25 years with credits in productions such as Neighbours, A Country Practice, The Secret Life Of Us, Crashburn, Blue Heelers, Stingers, City Homicide, Rush, Killing Time, Satisfaction and Underbelly, Alan is also an accomplished painter.
-He completed his Bachelor of Fine Art (majoring in painting) from the prestigious fine art school The Victorian College of the Arts in 2006.
+An award winning actor on stage film and television for over 25 years with credits in productions such as Neighbours, Blue Heelers, Stingers, City Homicide, Rush, Killing Time, Satisfaction and Underbelly, Alan is also and accomplished painter.
+He completed his Bachelor of Fine Art in 2006, majoring in painting at the Victorian College of the Arts.

-Alan's highly acclaimed films have picked up distribution deals through companies such as Hewes Pictures, Flickerfest Distribution and Indieflix, played on National commercial television (SBS) and have been screened and awarded at some of the world's most prestigious film festivals.
-His short films were recently acquired by The Australian National Film and Sound Archive for their permanent collection.
+Through his films, Alan has formed partnerships with leading International distribution companies such as Hewes Pictures, Notstream, Flickerfest, Vidiverse and IndieFlix.
+His films have played on National television (SBS) and have been screened and awarded at some of the worlds most prestigious film festivals.
+In 2020 his short film works were acquired by the Australian National Film and Sound Archive for their permanent collection.

 Alan has worked as a guest lecturer in film studies at Swinburne Film School and Footscray City Film School and has served as a Jury member for several film festivals, including the 2021 i'l Varco International Film Festival in Rome, where he also currently serves on the board of directors.
 In 2022 Alan was inducted into the Rome Prisma Film Awards Hall of Fame, for his work on his 2019 short Wild Will.